Langeliers wins Futures MVP; HR, nails runner, AL wins 6-4 - WHIZ News

 The teams played at Dodger Stadium, three days before the All-Star Game is held at the park.

-Milwaukee’s Joey Wiemer hit a ninth-inning sacrifice fly that Oakland’s Denzel Clark caught against the eight-field wall.
+Milwaukee’s Joey Wiemer hit a ninth-inning sacrifice fly that Oakland’s Denzel Clark caught against the right-field wall.
 The Yankees’ Ken Waldichuk got the save by retiring the Brewers’ Jackson Chourio on a flyout.

 Players, excited to be in a big league ballpark, watched while hanging over the dugout railings.
 Agent Scott Boras and his staff filled the first row a section behind home plate.